zensense/zensense.github.io/resume_2022.md

 **University of Arizona Libraries**
 2014 - present

-As an _Application Systems Analyst Developer, Sr._, I maintain software for the University of Arizona Libraries' Tech Services/Strategies (TeSS) department including learning tools, digital collections, database portals, repository access and metadata analysis, as well as the main Libraries' website.
+As an _Applications Development Programmer_, I create and maintain software for the University of Arizona Libraries' Tech Services/Strategies (TeSS) department including learning tools, digital collections, database portals, repository access and metadata analysis, as well as the main Libraries' website.

 **Wick Newspaper Properties**
 2012 - 2014